 The Branches use monitoring tools to periodically measure and monitor interest rate sensitivity.
 The results are analysed and monitored by Local Management Committee.
 Since a portion of the Branches' assets and liabilities have floating rates, deposits and loans generally repriced simultaneously providing a natural hedge, which reduces interest rate exposure.
 Moreover, the majority of the Branches' assets and liabilities are repriced within one year, thereby further limiting interest rate risk.
 The following paragraphs depicts the sensitivity to a reasonable possible change in interest rates, with other variables held constant, on the Branches' statement of profit or loss or Equity.
-The sensitivity of the income is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at 31 December 2020, including the effect of hedging instruments.
+The sensitivity of the floating rate non-trading financial assets and financial liabilities held as at 31 December 2021, including the effect of hedging instruments.
 The sensitivity of equity is analysed by maturity of the asset or swap.
 All the banking book exposures are monitored and analysed in currency concentrations and relevant sensitivities are disclosed in AED million.

-The impact of 1% sudden movement in benchmark interest rate on net income over a 12 months period as at 31 December 2020 would have been a decrease in net income by -6.57% (in case of decrease of interest rate) and would have been an increase in net income by +6.57% (in case of increase of interest rate) [2019: -44.54% and +44.54%] respectively.
+The impact of 1% sudden movement in benchmark interest rate on net income over a 12 months period as at 31 December 2021 would have been a decrease in net income by -166.40% (in case of decrease of interest rate) and would have been an increase in net income by +166.40% (in case of interest rate) [2020: -6.57% and +6.57%] respectively.

-The effective interest rate on bank placements, financial institutions, investments and certificates of deposits with the Central Bank of the U.A.E. was 0.91% (2019: 1.73%), on loans and advances was 5.64% (2019: 6.37%), on customer deposits was 0.77% (2019: 1.44%) and on bank borrowings was 0.00% (2019: 0.01%).
+The effective interest rate on bank placements, financial institutions, investments and certificates of deposits with the Central Bank of the U.A.E. was 0.62% (2020: 0.91%), on loans and advances was 5.79% (2020: 5.64%), on customer deposits was 0.26% (2020: 0.77%) and on bank borrowings was 0.00% (2020: 0.00%).